-Click to the below to download the parent meeting power point
+Click below to download the parent meeting power point

 Traffic Education is open to all students 14-1/2 and older.
 Grading is on a pass / fail basis.
 Students must maintain an 80% average to pass.
 Traffic Education is designed to familiarize the new driver with the driving task through course work and actual driving experience.
 Students will have an opportunity to become licensed drivers in this course.
 The written test and drive test for licensing will be offered,(not mandatory).